lyrixx/blog.lyrixx.info/_carew/posts/2013-02-03-symfony2-how-to-debug-your-functional-tests.md

 ---
 layout: post
-title:  How to debug your functionals test with symfony2
+title:  Symfony2: How to debug your functionals tests
 tags:
     - Symfony2
 ---